tehryn/IPK/readme.md

 stored into directory.

 ###PORT
-Port, where server will bind.
+Port to which the server will bind.
 Default value is 6677.

 ###ROOT
 Root directory of server.
 Default directory is current directory.